 Exportation Examination Sample Clauses

 Exportation Examination.
 The importing customs authority may request information to verify the origin of a good on the basis of the CO, provided that such request is made to the competent authority of the exporting Party.
 The competent authority of the exporting Party must provide the information within three months of the request.
-Where the importing customs authority considers as necessary to require further information, the competent authority of the exporting Party is required to provide the information within three months from the date of receipt of the request for additional information.
+Where the importing customs authority considers as necessary to require further information, the competent authority of the exporting Party is required to provide the information within two months from the date of receipt of the request for additional information.
 If the importing customs authority is not satisfied, it can take steps to verify the eligibility of goods by: (i) collecting information on visits to the factory or premises of the manufacturer or exporter of the goods; and (ii) requesting for records relating to the production, manufacture or export of the goods from the exporting Party’s competent authority.
-The importing customs authority must submit a written request to the exporting Party at least 60 days in advance of the proposed date of the visit.
-Document Retention Requirements Exporters or producers must maintain records relating to the origin of a good for a period of three years from the date of CO issuance.
+The importing customs authority must submit a written request to the exporting Party at least 40 days in advance of the proposed date of the visit.
+Document Retention Requirements Exporters and producers must maintain records relating to the goods origins for at least five years from the CO issuance date.

 AutoNDA by SimpleDocs